Board of Directors

 Dr. Jean-Pierre Bizzari joined the Board of Directors of Pieris in May 2015.
 Dr. Bizzari was the Executive Vice President, Group Head, Clinical Oncology Development at Celgene Corporation.
 Since joining Celgene in 2008, he directed the development and approval of a number of leading oncology products including REVLIMID®, VIDAZA®, ISTODAX®, and ABRAXANE®.Dr.
 Bizzari joined the pharmaceutical industry in 1983 as Head of Oncology at the Institut de Recherches Internationales SERVIER (France).
 From 1993 to 2002 he served as Vice President, Clinical Development Oncology at Rhône-Poulenc Rorer (Aventis).
 From 2002 until 2008, Dr. Bizzari was the Vice President of Clinical Oncology Development at Sanofi-Aventis (Sanofi-Synthelabo from 2002 to 2004) where he oversaw the approval of ELOXATIN®, TAXOTERE® and ELITEK®.
 He has published more than 70 articles in peer review journals and more than 160 abstracts in scientific congresses.
 Dr. Bizzari is a member of the Scientific Advisory Board of France's National Cancer Institute and Netrix Pharma, and serves on the board of Halozyme Therapeutics, Inc., Celator Pharmaceuticals, Inc., iTeos Therapeutics S.A., Onxeo S.A., Theravectys S.A. and Transgene S.A.
 Dr. Bizzari received his medical degree from the University of Nice (France).
 He is a specialist in oncology, having trained at La Pitié-Salpêtrière hospital in Paris, followed by training at the Ontario Cancer Institute and McGill Cancer Center.

-Mr. Kiritsy is a co-founder of Arisaph Pharmaceuticals, Inc. and has served as Arisaph's President and Chief Executive Officer since 2005.
+Mr. Kiritsy is founder and managing member of Precision Kapital, LLC, a private investment and advisory firm.
+Prior to forming Precision Kapital, Mr. Kiritsy co-founded Arisaph Pharmaceuticals and served as Arisaph’s President and Chief Executive Officer from 2005 through 2018.
 Prior to Arisaph, Mr. Kiritsy served as Executive Vice President, Corporate Development and Chief Financial Officer of Kos Pharmaceuticals, Inc., where he played a key operating role in building the company from start-up to highly profitable, publicly traded, commercial company.
 During his 10-year tenure at Kos, Mr. Kiritsy spearheaded more than 10 major corporate development transactions and raised approximately $500 million in public equity, including Kos's initial public offering.
 Kos was acquired by Abbott Laboratories for $3.7 billion in 2016.
 Mr. Kiritsy is a seasoned entrepreneur, who possesses more than 20 years of business and technical experience, previously holding senior management positions in R&D, business development and finance.

 Dr. Barbier is currently the Chief Medical Officer of Translate Bio.
 Prior to joining Translate Bio, Dr. Barbier was Vice President of Clinical Development, Rare Genetic Diseases, at Agios Pharmaceuticals, where she led the development program of a small molecule in rare benign hematological diseases.
 Previously, Dr. Barbier spent seven years at Shire, most recently as Global Clinical Development Lead and Senior Medical Director, where she worked on a variety of rare genetic diseases including lysosomal storage diseases and hereditary angioedema.
 Her prior experience includes positions at Envivo, Johnson & Johnson and Aventis.
 During her career, Dr. Barbier has made significant contributions to several approved products such as Elaprase® (Hunter syndrome), Aubagio® (multiple sclerosis) and Firazyr® (hereditary angioedema) and has led several investigational new drug applications for new chemical entities.
 Additionally, she has authored more than 50 peer-reviewed scientific articles, book chapters and invited reviews.
 Dr. Barbier received her M.D. and Ph.D. in pharmacology from the University of Gent, Belgium, and a Master of Science from the Free University of Brussels, Belgium.
 She pursued a postdoctoral fellowship at the University of Tennessee in Memphis.